open-guides/og-aws/README.md

 	-	Alternatively you can set a lifecycle policy to archive old data to Glacier.
 [Be careful](https://alestic.com/2012/12/s3-glacier-costs/) with archiving large numbers of small objects to Glacier, since it may actually cost more.
 	-	There is also a storage class called [**Infrequent Access**](https://aws.amazon.com/s3/storage-classes/#Infrequent_Access) that has the same durability as Standard S3, but is discounted per GB.
 It is suitable for objects that are infrequently accessed.
 -	**Data consistency:** Understanding [data consistency](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) is critical for any use of S3 where there are multiple producers and consumers of data.
-	-	Creation of individual objects in S3 is atomic.
-You’ll never upload a file and have another client see only half the file.
+	-	Creation and updates to individual objects in S3 are **atomic**, in that you’ll never upload a new object or change an object and have another client see only part half the change.
+	- The uncertainty lies with *when* your clients and other clients see updates.
-	-	Also, if you create a new object, you’ll be able to read it instantly, which is called **read-after-write consistency**.
+	-	**New objects:** If you create a new object, you’ll be able to read it instantly, which is called **read-after-write consistency**.
 		-	Well, with the additional caveat that if you do a read on an object before it exists, then create it, [you get eventual consistency](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) (not read-after-write).
-	-	If you overwrite or delete an object, you’re only guaranteed eventual consistency.
+	-	**Updates to objects:** If you overwrite or delete an object, you’re only guaranteed **eventual consistency**, i.e. the change will happen but you have no guarantee of when.
+	- 🔹For many use cases, treating S3 objects as **immutable** (i.e. deciding by convention they will be created or deleted but not updated) can greatly simplify the code that uses them, avoiding complex state management.
 	-	🔹Note that [until 2015](https://aws.amazon.com/about-aws/whats-new/2015/08/amazon-s3-introduces-new-usability-enhancements/), 'us-standard' region had had a weaker eventual consistency model, and the other (newer) regions were read-after-write.
 This was finally corrected — but watch for many old blogs mentioning this!
-	-	In practice, “eventual consistency” usually means within seconds, but expect rare cases of minutes or [hours](http://www.stackdriver.com/eventual-consistency-really-eventual/).
+	-	**Slow updates:** In practice, “eventual consistency” usually means within seconds, but expect rare cases of minutes or [hours](http://www.stackdriver.com/eventual-consistency-really-eventual/).
 -	**S3 as a filesystem:**
 	-	In general S3’s APIs have inherent limitations that make S3 hard to use directly as a POSIX-style filesystem while still preserving S3’s own object format.
 For example, appending to a file requires rewriting, which cripples performance, and atomic rename of directories, mutual exclusion on opening files, and hardlinks are impossible.
 	-	[s3fs](https://github.com/s3fs-fuse/s3fs-fuse) is a FUSE filesystem that goes ahead and tries anyway, but it has performance limitations and surprises for these reasons.